vincentlaucsb/csv-parser/README.md

 convert them to the proper data type.
 Type checking is performed on conversions to prevent undefined behavior.

+**Note:** Conversions to floating point types are not currently checked for loss of precision.

 ```cpp
 # include "csv.hpp"